 |Officially Certified Organic by the USDA||Certified Organic by Ecocert|

-The Global Tea Championship is an independent competition judged by tea professionals with the goal of distinguishing the highest quality and best tasting teas that are globally and commercially available.
-We are thrilled to announce that our Organic White Peony (Bai MuDan) Tea won the prize of GOLD in the September 2018 Spring Loose Leaf Hot Tea Competition, with its Complex & Juicy taste ultimately winning the judges’ love.
+We are thrilled to announce that our Organic White Peony (Bai MuDan) Tea won the prize of GOLD in the Loose Leaf Hot Tea Competition.
+Our White Penoy, with its complex & juicy taste, ultimately won the judges’ love.

 Judges’ comments on our Organic White Peony (Bai MuDan) Tea:

 "Nutty & Toasty.
 Very representative of the category"